Forestation

 The amount of carbon (C) sequestered and thus carbon dioxide (CO₂) removed by a tree differs between tree characteristics like species, biome (table 1) and age of the tree.
 Planting 1.2 trillion trees world wide would sequester about 205 billion tons of C in total3.

-Table 1 - Forest restoration potential per biome.
+Table with forest restoration potential per biome

 Table 1 - Forest restoration potential per biome.²